It’s Time for Solutions to our Water Shortage!

-Thank you for visiting my website, where you can learn more about my background, accomplishments, and the things I am interested in.
+Thank you for visiting my website, where you can learn more about what I want to do, as well as my background and accomplishments.

 I want to represent the residents of Pacific Grove, Pebble Beach, and the northern part of Carmel by the Sea and finally bring a resolution to our area’s water issues.
 Getting us off of the Carmel River and past the state’s Cease and Desist Order has to be the first priority, though keeping water rates as low as possible has to also be a goal.

 The cities of the Monterey Peninsula have been arguing about water for decades, but it is our residents who have suffered because of that.
 Although some still argue against new sources of water, it has led to a situation where the state is forcing us to stop using excess water from the Carmel River and not allowing the installation of new water meters so that people can build homes on their property.
 It is a shame that people who have owned property for years can’t get a water meter installed because we don’t have a sufficient and reliable source of water.

 I have been involved in water issues on the Peninsula for ten years.
 I know the history, the issues, the projects, and the people working on them.
 I will stand up for water ratepayers and work to finally, at long last, fix our Peninsula’s long-term water problems.
 The job of the Monterey Peninsula Water Management District should be to look out for the water needs of our residents, get us off of our reliance on the Carmel River, and get out from under the state’s water restrictions.
 That takes leadership, and I think I provide that.”

 As most of you know, I have many years of public service experience on City Council and on boards and commissions.
 While on the Pacific Grove City Council I was a driver for the Local Water Project; which now provides recycled water to the city’s golf course.
 That also means, however, that not only did we reduced the cost of water for the city owned course, but we freed up potable water for use by homes and businesses in Pacific Grove.